Political positions of Ron DeSantis: Education

-The Florida Parental Rights in Education Act, a bill which prohibits the instruction of gender identity and otherwise "sexual" issues up until the third grade was introduced by DeSantis supporters Joe Harding and Dennis Baxley, and was signed into law on March 27, 2022; it became effective July 1 of that year.
-The bill became subject to protests and student walkouts, receiving condemnation from various organizations as well as the United Natiions OHCHR and the US federal government.
-For it being seen as targeted against the LGBT community in the United States, the law received the nickname of the Don't Say Gay Bill prior to its passage, and the Don't Say Gay Act or Don't Say Gay Law after it.
+The Florida Parental Rights in Education Act, a bill which prohibits the instruction of gender identity and otherwise "sexual" issues up until the third grade, was introduced by DeSantis supporters Joe Harding and Dennis Baxley, and was signed into law on March 27, 2022; it became effective July 1 of that year.
+The bill became subject to protests and student walkouts, receiving condemnation from various organizations as well as the United Nations OHCHR and the US federal government for being seen as targeted against the LGBT community.
+The law received the nickname Don't Say Gay Bill prior to its passage, and the Don't Say Gay Act or Don't Say Gay Law after it.
+In 2023, DeSantis supported Senate Bill 1320, which is an expansion to the Florida Parental Rights in Education Act.
+This bill would prohibit teaching about sexual orientation or gender identity from pre-kindergarten through the eighth grade (Higher than the third grade of 2022 bill).
+DeSantis has made comments supporting the bill, signaling that if it passes the legislature, he will likely sign it.

-On May 9, 2022, DeSantis signed House Bill 395, mandating that schools observe Victims of Communism Day (which is held on November 7, the same day as the traditional Soviet October Revolution Day) by devoting 45 minutes to teaching about communism, the role of Joseph Stalin, Mao Zedong, Fidel Castro, and other communist leaders in history, and "how people suffered under those regimes".
+On May 9, 2022, DeSantis signed House Bill 395, mandating that schools observe Victims of Communism Day (which is held on November 7, the same day as the traditional Soviet October Revolution Day) by devoting 45 minutes to teaching about communism, the role of Karl Marx, Friedrich Engles, Vladimir Lenin, Joseph Stalin, Mao Zedong, Fidel Castro, and other communist leaders in history, and "how people suffered under those regimes".

 On February 14, 2023, DeSantis suggested that an organization other than the College Board should run Florida's AP classes.

 DeSantis also supported and continues to support Florida House Bill 999, pending Florida legislation which would restrict and prohibit diversity, equity, and inclusion in state universities.
 The bill further raises the power of university board and presidents, and blocks school funds from being used in diversity, equity and inclusion programs run by faculty.
 Likewise to the Parental Rights in Education Act, DeSantis' proposed restrictions have become subject to numerous protests by students.

+Entitlements

+As a congressman in 2015, DeSantis introduced the Let Seniors Work Act, which would have repealed the Retirement Earnings Test and exempted senior citizens from the 12.4% Social Security payroll tax.
+He also co-sponsored a measure to eliminate taxes on Social Security benefits.

+In 2013, then-congressman DeSantis voted for a non-binding resolution that urged raising the age to qualify for Social Security to 70; this was a symbolic statement of a policy preference, and therefore would not have become law if it had passed.